THE OLD TESTAMENT HOUSE OF THE LORD: ELEVEN (EXCERPT OF THE TABERNACLE OF THE CONGREGATION)

 The five pillars at the entrance to the Holy Place, the door of the Tabernacle, remind us of the saints of Christ.
 The five posts have the bronze of judgment under them because the victorious saints will rule and judge with Christ, having first experienced God’s judgment on their own lives.

-And the five pillars of it with their hooks: and he overlaid their chapiters and their fillets with gold: but their five sockets were of brass.
+and its five pillars with their hooks.
+And he overlaid their capitals and their rings with gold, but their five sockets were bronze.
 (Exodus 36:38)

 The gold overlaying the top of the pillars at the door portray the authority and power, under Christ, of the saints.
 The saints stand guard at the entrance to the Church, the sanctuary of God, the new Jerusalem.
 Five is the number of entrance, or beginning, of the holy mysteries of the Body of Christ.
 This is the royal priesthood.